Psalms For Life

 Praise YHWH!

-Psalms 104-106 recap the Pentateuch, taking readers from earth’s creation to Canaan’s conquest.
-Here we come to the land grant God made, as earth’s creator and owner, to Abraham—a grant his descendants would possess only in the distant future.
-Taking Abraham’s descendants on a circuitous journey via Egypt, God returned them centuries later, in time for his eviction of Canaan’s rebel tenants.
+Psalms 104-106 take readers from earth’s creation to Canaan’s conquest.
+Here we come to the land grant God, as earth’s creator/owner, made to Abraham—a grant Abraham’s descendants possessed only in the distant future.
+Taking Abraham’s family on a circuitous route, God brought them back centuries later, in time for his eviction of Canaan’s rebel tenants.
 Eternal though God’s promise was, it was also qualified: Israel would possess the land only if they trusted and obeyed him.
-However, this psalm omits that and many other well-known details since its focus is on God’s faithfulness.
-Psalm 106 focuses on the other side of the equation: Israel’s response.
+This psalm omits that, however, and many other well-known details since its focus is on God’s grace and faithfulness.
+Psalm 106 gives us the other side of the equation: Israel’s frequently sorry response.

 YHWH protected the nomadic patriarchs and matriarchs roaming the land.
-And God gave the young Joseph, whose big dreams antagonized his jealous older brothers, a crash course in character.
-Joseph’s painful shackles made the dreams of his youth seem like a sick joke till YHWH was finally able to fulfill his word.
-So Joseph’s long years of waiting—in slavery and then prison, including the years the cupbearer forgot him—were no needless detour.
-They were instead God’s shortest route to making Joseph into a statesman who could provide for the Israelites in a way Joseph could never have imagined until his dreams finally came true.
+He gave the young Joseph, whose oversized dreams antagonized his jealous older brothers, a crash course in character.
+Joseph’s painful shackles made his early dreams seem like a sick joke till YHWH finally fulfilled his word.
+Joseph’s years of waiting—in slavery and then prison—were no needless detour.
+They were instead the shortest route God had of making Joseph into a statesman who could provide for the Israelites in a way Joseph couldn’t have imagined till his dreams finally came true.

-After God took his people to Egypt, it was their turn to suffer oppression.
+Decades after God took his people to Egypt, they suffered oppression.
 Then he sent Moses to liberate them.
-Decimating the superpower with his plagues, God set his people free, cared for them in the desert, and finally gave them the land he’d promised them.
+God decimated the superpower with his plagues, set his people free, cared for them in the desert, and finally gave them the land he’d long ago promised them.

-Focusing on the divine side of the equation throughout, the psalm ends with the point of all God’s faithfulness: he gave the Israelites their own land so they could freely worship and obey him.
+Focusing on the divine side of the equation throughout, the psalm ends with the point of all God’s faithful dealings with the Israelites: he gave them their own land so they could freely worship and lovingly obey him.
 He wanted a beachhead, one kingdom on earth where his will was done among the nations.
-So from start to finish, Israel’s obedience was the result of God’s grace, not vice-versa.
+And the Israelites’ obedience was always the result of God’s grace, never vice-versa.

 Thank you, Jesus, that your grace always precedes your call to obey.
 You’ve chosen your Church, like Israel before it, to show the world what life under your loving rule looks like.
-I celebrate you, dear God.
-Help me to rest in your faithfulness till I think and live as you want me to.
+I worship you, Lord.
+Help me to rest in your faithfulness till I think and live only as you want me to.
 Amen.

 All this he did